zhiweil/ansible-playground/playground/playbook-overview/README.md

 The variable "ansible_node" will be replaced by each Apache instance with its name.

 ## Playbook
-The file [website.yml](./website.yml) defines the playbook to create two instances of Apache servers.
+The file [website.yml](./website.yml) defines the playbook to create two instances of Apache server.
 ```yml
 ---
 - hosts: webservers